warp-thirtyeight-sqr/exportgpt/README.md

-# AI Chat Downloader
+# ExportGPT

 ## Description
-AI Chat Downloader is a browser extension that allows users to download conversations from ChatGPT, Claude, and Poe.
+ExportGPT is a browser extension that allows users to download conversations from ChatGPT, Claude, and Poe.
 This extension is designed to work locally within your browser, ensuring your data remains private and secure.
 It is compatible with both Google Chrome and Mozilla Firefox.

 ## Features
 - Download conversations from ChatGPT, Claude, and Poe